Scientific program

 Keynote Lecture 1

-Chair: Felice Petraglia (Italy)
+Chairs: Felice Petraglia (Italy) & Bernard Chern (Singapore)

 • Perimenopausal hormonal changes and uterine disorders – Nanette Santoro (USA)